itsabhianant/mario_more/README.md

-# mario_more.c
+# *Mario Bros Pyramid*

-This is the more comfortable mario question from CS50 pset1
+This is a simple program that prints the Pyramids from the famous Mario Bros Game.
+This program is written in C and is one of the problems for the CS50 course.